-harp is said to be one of the 3 oldest instruments that we know of.
+harp is said to be one of the 3 oldest instruments known.
+The other

-The other two are the drum and the flute.
-Thought to have evolved from
+two are the drum and the flute.
+Thought to have evolved from plucking

 pedal harp very nearly eliminated the European folk harp tradition.

 In the late 1960s and early 70s a few craftsman in California,